iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 ## Field Definitions

-`context` as URL/String, e.g. `did-resolution/1.0/resolutionResponse`: Defines the context that a specific message adheres to.
+`context` & `reference` as URL/String, e.g. `did-resolution/1.0/resolutionResponse`: Defines the context that a specific message either adheres to or, in case of a report, refers to.

-`ackContext` & `errContext` as URL/String, e.g. `did-resolution/1.0/resolutionResponse`: Variants of `context` that describe the context of a message that is being acknowledged or the message that errored.

-`thread` as String, e.g. `jdhgbksdbgjksdbgkjdkg` or `thread-132-a`: A String, defined by the agent, to be used to identify this specific interaction to track it agent-locally.
+`thread` as UUID, e.g. `f7771b285a971ba25d66dbe2d82f0bf5f956f4fe548bdf8617c3f24ebc10ed8c`: A UUID as String, defined by the agent that initiated an interaction, to be used to identify this specific interaction to track it agent-locally.
+Together with the context, these two fields can be used to identity a message / state within a specific interaction.

 `callbackURL` as URL/String, e.g. `https://www.bobsworld.com/ping` or `https://www.aliceswonderland/authz`: Defines the URL or API call where a request or response is to be delivered to.